hubKea/Controller_Shift-Revamp/README.md

 6. **Build or watch Tailwind CSS**

-   The CDN build has been replaced with a local pipeline.
+   The CDN build has been replaced with a local Tailwind CLI/PostCSS pipeline that writes to `styles/tailwind.css` (the file served by every HTML page).
 For one-off builds run:

    ```bash
    pnpm run build:css